The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Reversible Pebbling Attacks and Applications on iMHFs

-However, this transformation does \emph{not} yield a legal quantum pebbling of $G$ due to the skip nodes.
-In particular, given a quantum pebbling configuration $P'_k=\{v'\}$ of $L_{\lceil N/b\rceil}$, it is legal to proceed as $P'_{k+1}=\{v',v'+1\}$.
-However, when converting it to a quantum pebbling of $G$, one would need to place pebbles on block $B_{v'+1}$ while only having pebbles on block $B_{v'}$.
+However, this transformation does \emph{not} yield a legal reversible pebbling of $G$ due to the skip nodes.
+In particular, given a reversible pebbling configuration $P'_k=\{v'\}$ of $L_{\lceil N/b\rceil}$, it is legal to proceed as $P'_{k+1}=\{v',v'+1\}$.
+However, when converting it to a reversible pebbling of $G$, one would need to place pebbles on block $B_{v'+1}$ while only having pebbles on block $B_{v'}$.
 This could be illegal if there is a node $v\in V$ such that $v\in B_i$ for $i<v'$ and $v\in\parents(B_{v'+1},G)$, i.e., $v$ is a skip node in $B_i$, because $v$ must be previously pebbled to place pebbles on block $B_{v'+1}$.